SaluteKevin/AQkid/README.md

 A swimming academy management web application built with Laravel 10 and Nuxt 3.

 This is a term project.
-01418442 – Web Technology and Web Services
+- 01418442 – Web Technology and Web Services
-01418321 – System Analysis and System Design
+- 01418321 – System Analysis and System Design
-Class of 2023.

 > **Note**
 > This project was developed and tested on Unix or Unix-like environments.